Hamlet (place): New York

 In New York, hamlets are unincorporated settlements within towns.
 Hamlets are not legal entities and have no local government or official boundaries.
-Their approximate locations will often be noted on road signs, however, a specific service, such as water, sewer, or lighting to provide only that hamlet with services.
+Their approximate locations will often be noted on road signs, however, a specific service, such as water, sewer, or lighting provides only that hamlet with services.
 A hamlet could be described as the rural or suburban equivalent of a neighborhood in a city or village.
 The area of a hamlet may not be exactly defined; it may be designated by the Census Bureau, or it may rely on some other form of border (such as a ZIP Code, school district or fire district for more urbanized areas; rural hamlets are typically only demarcated by speed zones on the roads serving them).
 Others, such as Forestville, New York, will be the remnants of former villages, with borders coextant with the previously defined borders of the defunct or dissolved village.
 Some hamlets proximate to urban areas are sometimes continuous with their cities and appear to be neighborhoods, but they still are under the jurisdiction of the town.
 Some localities designated as hamlets, such as Levittown in the Town of Hempstead, with a population of over 50,000, are more populous than some incorporated cities in the state.

 Oregon

-In Oregon, specifically in Clackamas County, a hamlet is a form of local government for small communities that allows the citizens therein to organize and co-ordinate community activities.
-Hamlets do not provide services such as utilities or fire protection, and do not have the authority to levy taxes or fees.
+In Oregon, specifically in Clackamas County, a hamlet is a form of local government for small communities that allows the citizens therein to organize and coordinate community activities.
+Hamlets do not provide services, such as utilities or fire protection, and do not have the authority to levy taxes or fees.
 There are four hamlets in Oregon: Beavercreek, Mulino, Molalla Prairie, and Stafford.